Youth MHFA in Schools programme

 Access your school's free place on a Youth MHFA One Day course by contacting our schools team:

 This three year programme launched in Easter 2017 and is fully funded by the Department of Health with a value of £200 per person trained.
-In the programme’s first year we aim to train a member of staff in over 1000 secondary schools to become a Youth MHFA Champion – someone with the skills to spot the signs of mental health issues in young people and guide them to a place of support.
+In the first year of the programme more than 100 Youth MHFA One Day courses were delivered, training over 1,200 school staff as Youth MHFA Champions – someone with the skills to spot the signs of mental health issues in young people and guide them to a place of support.

 A similar number of courses will be delivered in years two and three of the programme, at the end of which all state secondary schools in England will have been offered the opportunity to attend this training.
 This is a major step forward in our campaign to ensure that every school has access to Youth MHFA training - and our social mission to train one in ten people in Mental Health First Aid skills.

 If you work in or with a school that would be willing to host one of the first 100 training courses we would love to hear from you.
 In return the school will be offered up to four additional places per course.
 Please register your interest by emailing firstname.lastname@example.org telling us where in England the school is located.

 Help spread the word about this important youth mental health programme on social media and through your other communications channels!

 Take a look at our selection of free downloadable resources for schools mental health including film clips, infographics, guidance for having a supportive conversation with a young person, and more.